 Many new tablets now work with a special stylus pen.
 The new generation of iPads are compatible with the Apple Pencil.
 The special stylus (now at its second generation) makes it easier to do artistic work and to touch up photos as it can sense the pressure you assert on the tablet (something that your £5 tablet stylus won't do).
-It is not something many people need, but for those who likes to get creative, it is a nice gadget to have if you won't mind paying £119 for it (Apple Store) but it does offer a free engraving service.
+It is not something many people need, but for those who likes to get creative, it is a nice gadget to have if you won't mind paying £89* to £119* for it (Apple Store) but it does offer a free engraving service.
 Make sure you get the right model, please check the compatibility list in the page.

 Apple Pencil in action (Image credit: Apple)

 If you are planning to use it for work, then it really depends on what the work is.
 For general work use, most of the tablets will come with some free or paid office apps that you can use for emails, writing documents, preparing presentations and making spreadsheets.
 For example, the Apple iPad comes with Pages (word processing), Numbers (spreadsheet) and Keynote (presentation) for free.
 For the Google Android side (such as the Samsung Galaxy Tablets), you can use OfficeSuite, Kingsoft Office or Google docs.
 But if you must have Microsoft Office, you can get the Microsoft Office mobile version that will run on both Apple iOS and Google Android.